-- (iv) Sub-loop MPF New Connection Orders; - (v) Sub-loop MPF Transfer Orders; and - (vi) Other Service to Sub-loop MPF Transfer Orders (if any). - 6.1.12 Bulk MPF transfer for a single End User as part of the UCLF Service is considered part of BAU Forecasting.
+- 6.1.11 BAU Forecasts involve the ongoing every day forecasting of any of the following categories of Orders: - (i) UCLF MPF New Connection Orders; - (ii) UCLF MPF Transfer Orders; and - (iii) Other Service to UCLF MPF Transfer Orders (if any). - 6.1.12 Bulk MPF transfer for a single End User as part of the UCLF Service is considered part of BAU Forecasting.
 However, Access Seekers may, at their cost, request additional capacity to support the business customer situation where there are multiple lines to be transferred in a coordinated manner (provided at least 10 lines are involved).
 Where Access Seekers wish to make such a request, they should contact their Chorus Service Delivery Manager.
 Chorus and the Access Seeker will agree any additional capacity required.
 Any additional capacity will be charged for in accordance with the UCLF Price List.

-- 6.1.13 (a) The Access Seeker must each month submit to Chorus a BAU Forecast of its expected volumes of each of the following: - (i) UCLF MPF New Connection Orders and UCLL MPF New Connection Orders; - (ii) UCLF MPF Transfer Orders and UCLL MPF Transfer Orders; - (iii) Other Service to UCLF MPF Transfer Orders and Other Service to UCLL MPF Transfer Order; - (iv) Sub-loop MPF New Connection Orders; - (v) Sub-loop MPF Transfer Orders; and - (vi) Other Service to Sub-loop MPF Transfer Orders, at each Forecast Cluster for each month in the following 12 month BAU Forecast period.
+- 6.1.13 (a) The Access Seeker must each month submit to Chorus a BAU Forecast of its expected volumes of each of the following:

+- (i) UCLF MPF New Connection Orders;

+- (ii) UCLF MPF Transfer Orders; and

+- (iii) Other Service to UCLF MPF Transfer.;

+at each Forecast Cluster for each month in the following 12 month BAU Forecast period.
 BAU Forecasts are therefore rolling forecasts that are submitted each month.
 For the avoidance of doubt and for the purposes of the joint forecasting arrangements, the Access Seeker is not required to submit: